 After the 2014 Winter Olympics, I lost all my funding.
 Josh Blake, owner of Renegade Cycles, has always been a huge supporter of mine.
-He lets me work shifts that fit in with my training schedule.
-I will be in Lane Cove for three months and during that time, I will undertake dry land training.
-By working at Renegade, I will be able to save some money before returning overseas and undertaking specific training in a colder environment (USA and Canada).
+By working at Renegade, I save money before returning overseas and undertaking specific training in a colder environment (USA and Canada).
 In Skeleton, like bobsledding, the start is so important.
 Unfortunately, there are no facilities in Australia to work on the start, so I have to head overseas.
 It really is just like the movie Cool Runnings – it’s all about the start.

 What is your favourite thing to do in Lane Cove?

 Lane Cove is where I started my sporting career.
 As a kid, I played rugby with the Lane Cove Tigers at Tantallon Oval and loved it.
 I now train at Rotary War Memorial Athletics Field in Lane Cove North.
 I love the active lifestyle in Lane Cove (I see this every day at Renegade).
 However, I am still partial to a cold beer in the Longy Beer Garden, it always makes me feel like I am back in Lane Cove.

 As an Olympian, do you get drug tested often for performance enhancing drugs?